danielgtaylor/huma/README.md

 })
 ```

 > :whale: If following REST-ish conventions, operation paths should be nouns, and plural if they return more than one item.
-Good examples: `/notes`, `/likes`, `/users`, `/videos`, etc. Huma does not enforce this or care, so RPC-style paths are also fine to use.
-Use what works best for you or your organization.
+Good examples: `/notes`, `/likes`, `/users/{user-id}`, `/videos/{video-id}/stats`, etc. Huma does not enforce this or care, so RPC-style paths are also fine to use.
+Use what works best for you and your team.

-The operation handler function always has the following generic format, where `Input` and `Output` are custom structs defined by the developer:
+The operation handler function always has the following generic format, where `Input` and `Output` are custom structs defined by the developer that respresent the entirety of the request (path/query/header params & body) and response (headers & body), respectively:

 ```go
 func(context.Context, *Input) (*Output, error)